Asian airlines slash flights to Hong Kong as unrest escalates

 The unrest, raging for almost six months, and an escalating Sino-U.S. trade war has pushed the Asian financial hub into recession for the first time in a decade.

-On Sunday, Airport Authority Hong Kong reported an October decline of 13% in passengers and 6.1% in the number of inbound and outbound flights - the steepest falls since the unrest began.
+On Sunday, Airport Authority Hong Kong reported declines in October of 13% in passengers and 6.1% in the number of inbound and outbound flights - the steepest falls since the unrest began.
 It said a growing proportion of travellers were using Hong Kong as a transit point rather than a destination.

 On Monday, Routes Online showed Garuda has reduced weekly flights to Hong Kong to four from 21 through mid-December, SpiceJet has suspended its Mumbai-Hong Kong route through Jan.
 15 and AirAsia has cut flights from Kuala Lumpur and Kota Kinabalu in December and January.

+As of November, Garuda Indonesia adjusted its flight frequency from Jakarta to Hong Kong from 14 flights to two flights per week, and from Denpasar to Hong Kong from seven to two flights, Ikhsan Rosan, a spokesman for the company said in a statement.

+“The change is an effort to adjust with the market demand,” he said, adding that Garuda will monitor market needs, especially for Christmas and New Year.

-Garuda and SpiceJet did not respond to Reuters’ requests for comment.
-AirAsia said passenger numbers have been lower over the past few months and that it is adjusting capacity accordingly.
+AirAsia said passenger numbers have been lower over the past few months and it is adjusting capacity accordingly.
+SpiceJet did not respond to Reuters’ requests for comment.

 A spokeswoman for PAL Holdings’ Philippine Airlines said the carrier was using smaller planes than usual for Hong Kong as passengers were postponing travel due to safety concerns.
 It has also cut daily flights from Manila to four from five, she said.

-A spokeswoman for Cebu Air’s Cebu Pacific said the budget carrier has cut flights from Cebu and Clark through December and January respectively due to softened demand.
-She said the airline nevertheless launched its Puerto Princesa-Hong Kong route on Sunday as scheduled.
+A spokeswoman for Cebu Air’s Cebu Pacific said the budget carrier has cut flights from Cebu through December and Clark through January.
+However, the airline launched its Puerto Princesa-Hong Kong route on Sunday as scheduled, she said.

 A Jeju Air spokesman said the low-cost carrier has reduced daily flights from Seoul to Hong Kong to one from two through Dec.
-17 due to weak demand.
-A spokesman for rival Jin Air said the budget airline had suspended Seoul-Hong Kong flights through Dec.
+17. A spokesman for rival Jin Air said the budget airline had suspended Seoul-Hong Kong flights through Dec.
 24.

-Last week, Hong Kong’s biggest carrier, Cathay Pacific Airways Ltd, said its business outlook was “challenging and uncertain” and that it has cut capacity and delayed four plane deliveries due to falling demand.
+Last week, Hong Kong’s biggest carrier, Cathay Pacific Airways Ltd (0293.HK), said its business outlook was “challenging and uncertain” and that it has cut capacity and delayed four plane deliveries.

 Major mainland Chinese carriers also reported double-digit declines in demand on so-called regional routes in September and October amid protests in Hong Kong and travel restrictions to Taiwan, monthly traffic reports showed.

-Routes Online on Monday said several Chinese carriers, including Air China Ltd, China Eastern Airlines Corp Ltd and China Southern Airlines Co Ltd had filed for fresh capacity reductions to Hong Kong since late October.
+Routes Online on Monday said several Chinese carriers, including Air China Ltd (601111.SS) (0753.HK), China Eastern Airlines Corp Ltd (600115.SS) and China Southern Airlines Co Ltd (600029.SS) had filed for fresh capacity reductions to Hong Kong since late October.

-China Eastern declined to comment when contacted by Reuters.
+China Eastern declined to comment.
 Air China and China Southern did not respond to requests for comment.